-“Theoretically, all toys are supposed to be non-toxic… but obviously, from all the recalls we’ve seen over the last few years, we know that isn’t true,” said Katie Field, owner of Little Ants store (www.littleants.com) that specializes in non-toxic and eco-friendly items for babies and young children ranging from diapers to toys.
+“Theoretically, all toys are supposed to be non-toxic… but obviously, from all the recalls we’ve seen over the last few years, we know that isn’t true,” said Katie Field, owner of Little Ants store that specializes in non-toxic and safe eco-friendly toys for babies and young children ranging from diapers to toys.

 Field says you can’t always trust the labels: the label may say non-toxic but unless the toy maker adheres by the standards, it isn’t.
 “That’s what was happening in China,” says Field.
 “In one case, the company in China was given the parts and the paint, they just had to assemble it.
 But when they received a big order that was going direct to the store instead of to the toy company who could inspect it, the non-toxic paint was replaced with a cheaper lead-based paint.
 And the good paint was sold on the black market.”

 Now that rules and regulations have gotten stricter on lead, Field says she is worried about cadmium, the chemical element responsible for the recent jewelry and McDonald’s Shrek glasses recalls.
 “Cadmium is much harder to detect than lead,” said Field.
 “But, like lead, it is toxic and can be very dangerous.”

 Field says that what she looks for when looking for toys for her own children, she has 4 ages 8 months to 8 years old, is simplicity and for the most part – wood.

 “Kids can chew on a stick and be OK … as long as that stick wasn’t heavily sprayed with chemicals while in the forest,” says Field.
 So another word, even that which looks natural may not be so in the wrong hands.”